-Upwork is a popular platform for freelancers and gig workers, offering the opportunity to find clients, make money and grow their businesses from home.
-But with so many online scams out there, it can be hard to know who you can trust.
+Upwork is a freelancing site for freelancers and gig workers.
+It allows them to find clients, make money and grow their businesses from home.
+But with so many online scams, it can be hard to know who you can trust.

 What Is Upwork?